In the guide

 Compound ingredients are ingredients that are made up of more than one ingredient.
-All the components of the compound ingredient must be declared in brackets immediately after the compound ingredient appears in the ingredient list; the list should be in descending order of weight - for example, Toad in the hole: 'Ingredients: Batter (Water, Wheat Flour, Whole Egg, Egg White, Rapeseed Oil, Skimmed Milk Powder, Salt, Emulsifier: Soya Lecithin)'.
+All the components of the compound ingredient must be declared in brackets immediately after the compound ingredient appears in the ingredients list; the list should be in descending order of weight - for example, Toad in the hole: 'Ingredients: Batter (Water, Wheat Flour, Whole Egg, Egg White, Rapeseed Oil, Skimmed Milk Powder, Salt, Emulsifier: Soya Lecithin)'.

 This doesn't apply to water that is intended to be drained away (tuna in brine, for example) or if water has been used to rehydrate a dried or powdered ingredient.

-Additives must be included in the ingredient list like any other ingredient.
+Additives must be included in the ingredients list like any other ingredient.
 If an additive makes up more than 2% of the finished product it must be declared in descending weight order as above.
 For additives that make up less than 2% of the finished product it is best practice to group them all together at the end of the list.